cesarderio/reading-notes/README.md

 - Trust the process
 - no one was good when they started learning it.

-Link my Github acount: [https://github.com/cesarderio](https://github.com/cesarderio) [Github.com/cesarderio](https://github.com/cesarderio)
+Link to my Github account:
+[Github.com/cesarderio](https://github.com/cesarderio)